KTH-HPC/StreamBrain/README.md

   year={2021}
 }
 ```
-StreamBrain was published at the International Symposium on Highly Efficient Accelerators and Reconfigurable Technologies (HEART 2021).
+StreamBrain is published at the International Symposium on Highly Efficient Accelerators and Reconfigurable Technologies (HEART 2021).

 # License
 StreamBrain is developed by Martin Svedi, Artur Podobas, and Steven W. D. Chien, and Stefano Markidis.
 The software is released under the BSD 2-Clause license.
 See LICENSE for details.